 Work the minimum time required for completion of the internship.
 Students must complete a minimum of 360 hours of internship.
 These hours may be completed over any time period and don’t need to be continuous.

-Register for HORT 410.
-By completing 360 hours, you are eligible for 12 credits of HORT 410.
-You are permitted, however, to enroll in only 6 credits of HORT 410, to minimize your costs.
-Enrollment in a minimum of 6 credits of HORT 410 is required for completion of your degree.
-Enrollment in the HORT 410 credits does not need to be done during the time of the internship – HORT 410 credits may be taken before or after your internship is performed and may be distributed across multiple terms.
-The Advisor will assist you in scheduling your internship credits.
+- Register for HORT 410 (or PBG 410 if you are in the PBG Option).
+By completing 360 hours, you are eligible for 12 credits of HORT 410 (or PBG 410).
+You are permitted, however, to enroll in only 3 credits of HORT 410 (or PBG 410), to minimize your costs.
+Enrollment in a minimum of 3 credits of HORT 410 (or PBG 410) is required for completion of your degree.
+Enrollment in the HORT 410 (or PBG 410) credits does not need to be done during the time of the internship – HORT 410 (or PBG 410) credits may be taken before or after your internship is performed and may be distributed across multiple terms.
+The Academic Advisor will assist you in scheduling your internship credits.

 After completion of the work experience and submission of the reports and evaluations described above, the Internship Committee will convene and distribute reports to faculty members that best match the internship area (e.g. turfgrass, nursery, landscape, viticulture, etc.).
-Reports will be assessed by faculty according to the Report Grading Rubric (students doing golf course internships will only use the Golf Course Report Guidelines, and students doing a sports turf internship should only use the Sport Turf Internship Guidelines, and students doing a viticulture internship should use the Viticulture Report Guidelines, in addition to the report grading rubric) and awarded a letter grade (A to F).
+Reports will be assessed by faculty according to the Report Grading Rubric and awarded a letter grade (A to F).
 The Internship Committee will be the final judge on whether or not the student has fulfilled the internship requirements.

 Note: Students who quit early or are released from their employment will not receive credit.